rrbutani/tflite-models/README.md

 resolution = 192
 scaling = 1.0

-# Finally, each `models.toml` file can have a top level README field with
+# Finally, each `models.toml` file can have a top level readme field with
-# information on how the models were created/sourced:
+# information on how the models were created/sourced.
+This can either
+# contain a markdown compatible string (as below) or can contain a file path
+# (relative to the directory) prefaced by `file:` where the file being
+# pointed to is a markdown file. (i.e. readme = `file:README.md`)
 readme = """
 These models come straight from [TensorFlow's hosted models](https://www.tensorflow.org/lite/guide/hosted_models).